Gluu Server Community Edition (CE) 3.1.5 Documentation#

 The Gluu Server is a container distribution of free open source software (FOSS) for identity and access management (IAM).
 SaaS, custom, open source and commercial web and mobile applications can leverage a Gluu Server for user authentication, identity information, and policy management.

 - Two-factor authentication (2FA)

 The Gluu Server is a FOSS platform for IAM.
 Learn more about software licenses below.

 Open Web Standards#

-Gluu includes software that implements the following open web standards for authentication, authorization, federated identity, and identity management:
+Gluu supports open web standards for authentication, authorization, federated identity, and identity management, including: